intradeus/docx-to-obsidian-markdown/README.md

 I used this script to import many docx into my obsidian vault and was able to fix a few errors i've encountered, but if you notice new errors OR would like to add more modifications after the conversion, open an issue or a PR :)

 ## Roadmap
-The next implementation I wanna add are :
+Next ideas I wanna implement are :
-- a recursive argument, to recursively import files.
+- [x] recursive file import.